The future of European health systems

 Prompted by the White Paper on the Future of Europe released by the European Commission and other emerging issues related to healthcare, the future of health systems has become an increasingly hot topic.
 A growing aging population in Europe, coupled with health budget cuts, has made it evident that new measures to address these challenges must be discussed and developed.
-EHMA has been actively engaged with the topic as shown by the theme of the recently concluded EHMA 2017 Annual Conference entitled, “Health Futures” and the ongoing development of the TO-Reach project that aims to establish the foundation of a joint European research programme on health services and systems.
+EHMA has been actively engaged with the topic as shown by the theme of the recently concluded EHMA 2017 Annual Conference on ‘Health Futures’ and the ongoing TO-REACH project that aims to establish the foundation of a joint European research programme on health services and systems.

-To gather further updates on the future of European health systems, the EHMA Secretariat attended a debate on the 27th of June, 2017, hosted by the Interest Group on Access to Healthcare and chaired by MEPs Andrey Kovatchev, Cristian Bușoi, Karin Kadenbach, Lieve Wierinck and PACT Secretary General Stanimir Hasardzhiev.
-This debate was entitled, “Future Scenarios for the EU: What role for Healthcare?” and included speakers, Robert Madelin, former Director General of DG Santé, Andrzej Jys, current director of DG Santé, Justina Januševičienė from the Lithuanian Ministry of Health and Yann Le Cam of EURORDIS.
+To gather further updates on the future of European health systems, the EHMA Secretariat attended a debate on 27 June, 2017, hosted by the Interest Group on Access to Healthcare and chaired by MEPs Andrey Kovatchev, Cristian Bușoi, Karin Kadenbach, Lieve Wierinck and PACT Secretary General Stanimir Hasardzhiev.
+This debate was entitled ‘Future Scenarios for the EU: What role for Healthcare?’ and included speakers, Robert Madelin, former Director General of DG Santé, Andrzej Rys, current director of DG Santé, Justina Januševičienė from the Lithuanian Ministry of Health and Yann Le Cam of EURORDIS.

 The value of health and social security